Error996/unishell/README.md

 ![handler](https://imgur.com/HSb9rbd.png)

 ### Obfuscated
-In this code below i used yak to obfuscated it.
+In this code below i used yak to obfuscated.

 1. Soriya
 ```php